FoRTExperiment/FoRTE-mgmt/paper_ideas.md

   - To capture the NPP-composition relationship, models need all of the following:
     - (1) At least cohort-level competition within a patch
     - (2) Canopy radiative transfer scheme that allows some fraction of direct light to penetrate into the understory, and where this is linked to productivity
+	  - (Ben) What about a Nitrogen cycle?
+Good hypothesis.

 ## Methods